jadouse5/openai-swarm-webscraper/README.md

-# 🔍 OpenAI SWARM Web Scraping and Content Analysis with Multi-Agent System
+# 🔍 OpenAI SWARM Web Scraping Streamlit Web App and Content Analysis with Multi-Agent System

 This project implements a multi-agent system that performs web scraping, content analysis, and summary generation using OpenAI's **Swarm framework**.
 The system automates the extraction and processing of information from websites, making it ideal for applications like content aggregation, market analysis, and research automation.